There are plenty of advantages of vacuum bell therapy over pectus excavatum surgery.

 2. Less Restrictive

-The suction bell can be removed any time in the day, and you can continue playing your favorite sport with your buddies.
+The suction bell can be removed at any time of the day, and you can continue playing your favorite sport with your buddies.

 After that, you can put on the vacuum bell again.
 There is a lot of room for creativity.